 What will take the place of school in your child’s summer schedule?
 Some parents use daycare or a nanny during the summer months, and those are the simplest but also the most expensive solutions.
 In many other families, parents alternate having the kids at their homes, with grandparents or other relatives or friends pitching in.
 Some parents use day camps or day programs for a little parental relief.

 Whatever plan you make for your child, both parents should be on board, and that includes approving of any individual who is going to be in charge of your child.

 It’s also a great idea to have a discussion about what you’d like to happen during a typical summer day.
 Some parents don’t mind if their kids sleep until noon and play video games until midnight.
 Others want their children to have chores, do summer reading, and stay active during their time off from school.
 Children who have one parent in each camp spend a lot of time adjusting and re-adjusting.
 You and your ex don’t have to run your households exactly the same, but if you can agree upon some shared rules, summer will go much more smoothly.

 Work the Calendar

 Many judges specify that co-parents should use an online calendar to communicate about kids’ events and daily care.
-Several commercial applications have been created to meet this need, but a simple online calendar may be all that you need.
-For example, if an event falls during a time when you are supposed to have physical custody of your child, you don’t have to ask permission but you will need to put it on the calendar.
-If you want to schedule an event during the other parent’s designated time, you’ll have to clear it with the other parent before entering it on the schedule.
+Several commercial applications have been created to fill this role, but a simple online calendar may be all that you need.
+For example, if an event falls during a time when you are supposed to have physical custody of your child, you don’t have to ask permission, but you will need to put it on the calendar.
+If you want to schedule an event during the other parent’s designated time, you’ll have to clear it with the other parent before entering it on the summer schedule.